Working Together Well Requires a Process

 As you can see by the example, not only is the quote based on our exploratory call, it will give you an idea of what the rate(s) for my services will be and what I can offer you for that investment.
 However, I prefer to provide a single-page quote based on your stated budget.
 Without your budget, it will be difficult to quote your investment in my services accurately.
 Like the calls, the working quote provides no strategic advice, and I won’t try to pitch you enhanced services you haven’t requested.

-After you’ve interviewed other consultants, if you decide I’m the right one for your enterprise, you’ll just contact me by the expiration date on the quote, and we’ll take next steps.
+After you’ve interviewed other consultants, if you decide I’m the right one for your enterprise, you’ll just contact me by the expiration date of the quote, and we’ll take next steps.

 Presentations—For Those Wanting to Work with Me

 If you’re reasonably sure you want to work with me after the exploratory call, we will schedule me to give you a 30-minute presentation within a week after that call.
 Typically, that presentation will occur virtually since I charge fees for travel time or longer presentations.
-That presentation will show you how I serve your business and at what investment.
+It will show you how I’ll work with your business and at what investment.
 Like the calls, the presentation provides no strategic advice, and I won’t try to pitch you enhanced services you haven’t requested.

 With that information, your organization can decide whether or not my services are a fit for your needs.
-Certainly, you are free to say “no” after that presentation, and I won’t take it personally.
+Of course, you are free to say “no” after that presentation, and I won’t take it personally.
 I may ask follow-up questions to determine how I could have done better with my presentation.
-But I won’t launch into a sales pitch if you’re certain I’m not a fit for your project.
+But I won’t launch into a sales pitch if you’re confident I’m not a fit for your project.